JakovGotovacBorcic/Resume/README.md

 ## Research Assistant
 ## [Institute For Social Research In Zagreb](https://www.idi.hr/en/home)
 10/2022 - 03/2023
-- recruiting schools for a research project
+- recruiting schools for a research project & coordinating data collection
 - maintaining an active line of communication with school employees
-- coordinating data collection with the schools

 ## Data Analyst
 ## [National Center For External Evaluation Of Education](https://www.ncvvo.hr/)